 “If there is magic on this planet, it is contained in water.”

-Here are a few things about Esther Williams you didn’t know:
+As we celebrate Esther this month, here are a few things about Hollywood’s sassy mermaid you didn’t know:

 She Learned to Swim at Age 8

-Esther Jane Williams was born August 8, 1921 in Inglewood, CA. This California girl learned to swim when her mother discovered that a city playground would be built not far from the Williams’ home, and petitioned for the park plans to include a swimming pool.
-When city officials asked Bula Williams which of her children swam, and would be available to inaugurate the pool on opening day, Bula volunteered her youngest daughter, eight-year-old Esther.
+Esther Jane Williams was born August 8, 1921 in Inglewood, CA. When Esther was eight years old, her mother Bula learned of a city playground being built not far from the Williams family home.
+The spunky Bula petitioned for the park plans to include a swimming pool.
+City officials heeded Bula’s request, and asked which of her children swam: the lucky youngster would get to inauguate the pool on openning day.

-Not to worry, Esther’s oldest sister Maureen took her down to Manhattan Beach, where, it was quickly apparent, Esther was a natural.
-As Esther would remember in her 1999 autobiography [aff. link]:
+It was quickly apparent that Esther was a natural.
+As Esther recalled in her 1999 autobiography [aff. link]:

 “I had absolutely no fear…Somehow, I sensed, the water was my natural element.
 This is where I belonged.
 It was only a matter of days before I learned to swim—not well, but well enough for the opening ceremonies of the pool.”

-Esther continued to grow as a swimmer, and competed in local competitions until she caught the eye of the coaches at the prestigious LA Athletic Club.
-Esther tried out, made the club’s team, and started her training to become a championship swimmer.
+Teenage Esther continued to grow as a swimmer.
+She competed in local competitions, and caught the eye of coaches at the prestigious LA Athletic Club.
+Esther tried out for the club’s swim team, and made it.
+From that point on, young Esther’s mission in life was to become a championship swimmer.